segganeadel/Panshapening-PFE/readme.md

 ```
 [fast PyTorch implementation from Z-PNN](https://github.com/matciotola/Z-PNN/blob/master/input_prepocessing.py#L134)

-Then for each channel a kernel (filter) is generated we apply a depthwise convolution to the HRMS image using the kernel for each channel to result in the MS image followed by a bicubic interpolation to the desired resolution.
+Then for each channel a kernel (filter) is generated we apply a depthwise convolution to the HRMS image using the kernel for each channel to result in the MS image.
+In depthwise conv the kernel is applied to each channel seperatly, this is done to simulate the MTF of the sensor on each channel.
+We follow this by a bicubic interpolation to the desired resolution.
 ```Python
 # DepthWise-Conv2d definition
 depthconv = nn.Conv2d(in_channels=channels,